ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 #### Adding an Ansible Tower Provider

-To access your Ansible Tower inventory from {{ site.data.product.title }}, you must add Ansible Tower as a provider.
+To access your Ansible Tower inventory from {{ site.data.product.title_short }}, you must add Ansible Tower as a provider.

 **Note:**